Vanaheimr/Styx/README.md

 #### License and your Contribution

 Pipes.NET is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For details see the [LICENSE](/ahzf/pipes.NET/blob/master/LICENSE) file.
-If you want to help or contribute source code to this project, please use the same License.
+If you want to help or contribute source code to this project, please use the same license.
 The coding standards can be found by reading the code ;)

 #### Acknowledgments